 Russ cared deeply about a secure, thriving and pluralistic state of Israel.
-Our foundation invests in leaders and institutions that are developing Israel’s northern region, contributing to a vibrant Jerusalem and, through a longstanding partnership with the Shalom Hartman Institute, transforming how the next generation of Israelis think about culture, heritage and Jewish identity.
-Other areas of focus include expanding career-track and education opportunities in Israel’s ultra-Orthodox (Haredi) and Arab sectors.
-One of our most longstanding investments, the Russell Berrie Nanotechnology Institute at the Technion-Israel Institute of Technology, has boosted Israel’s status as a world leader in nanotechnology research, in which scientists work with objects measuring less than 1/100,000 the width of a human hair.
+We honor this by investing in leaders and institutions that are developing Israel’s northern region, contributing to a vibrant Jerusalem and, through a longstanding partnership with the Shalom Hartman Institute, transforming how the next generation of Israelis think about culture, heritage and Jewish identity.
+In 2017, we committed to two new strategies for our work in Israel: expanding access to 21st century employment opportunities for talented Haredi and Arab tech workers and, recognizing that Israel’s local governments are best positioned to impact Israelis’ quality of life, building capacity and human capital at the municipal and regional level.
+One of our longstanding investments, the Russell Berrie Nanotechnology Institute at the Technion-Israel Institute of Technology, has boosted Israel’s status as a world leader in nanotechnology research, in which scientists work with objects measuring less than 1/100,000 the width of a human hair.

 Selected Recent Grants

 “Excellenteam” Boot Camp To solve two of Israel’s most pressing problems (socioeconomic stratification and a shortage of skilled tech workers) with a brand new approach for bringing high-potential Haredi women and Arabs into Israel’s tech economy.

 Bezalel Academy of Arts and Design To revitalize the culture and economy of Jerusalem’s city center by contributing to Bezalel’s new state-of-the-art campus in the central Russian Compound.

 Avratech To combat poverty within Israel’s ultra-Orthodox population through an innovative job training and placement program that enables Haredi men to work in technology-related fields while also maintaining their commitment to Torah study.